dmazin/git-lazy-commit/README.md

 You can then respond with "yes" or "no".
 If you respond with "no", the script will generate a new commit message and ask for approval again.
 If you want to exit the script, you can press Ctrl+C.

 You can pass the model you want to use using `-m/--model`, e.g. `-m gpt-4`.
 The default is `gpt-3-turbo`.
-Note that gpt-4 is quite a bit slower and more expensive.
+Note that gpt-4 is quite a bit slower and more expensive. `gpt-3-turbo`, on the other hand, is extremely cheap (it's costing me less than 10 cents a day to use this).

 You can also pass `--verbose` to see some extra info.
 For now it prints the token usage.